xorazmiy-dev/code-snippets/README.md

 # code-snippets
-This repo contains code snippets used by courses
+This repo contains code snippets used in courses